Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/azure.md

 ## Prepare your application

 Open a terminal and go in the application folder.
-Ensure you have a `requirements.txt` file listing the required dependencies and your entrypoint Python file named `app.py` or `application.py`.
-These files are crucial for Azure App Service to correctly deploy your application.
+Ensure you have a `requirements.txt` file listing the required dependencies and your entry point Python file named `app.py` or `application.py`.
+These files are crucial for Azure App Service to deploy your application correctly.

 !!!
 Note

-   This naming convention is standard but you can [overwrite it](https://learn.microsoft.com/en-us/azure/app-service/configure-language-python).
+   This naming convention is standard, but you can [overwrite it](https://learn.microsoft.com/en-us/azure/app-service/configure-language-python).

-Here the folder structure:
+Here is the folder structure and content:
 ```shell
 taipy@taipy:~$ ls
 application.py  requirements.txt